Tuesday, August 29, 2017

 2. Science claims the “Miller-Urey” experiments created life in a test tube in 1952.
 The Miller-Urey ‘primordial soup’ consisted of hydrogen, methane, and ammonia.
 However, the majority of methane and ammonia in the universe comes from the waste products of LIVING things.
 Did my science teachers know that and forget to tell me?
 Very little of it is found in non-biologic formations, and none is found in the sediment layers that predate life on earth.
 That's kind of like starting with some eggs and saying, "Watch me make a chicken."

 4. Amino acids also come in forms called alpha and beta.
 Miller-Urey’s amino acids were equally divided between both.
 But living things use only alphas.
+Now think: if life requires ONE, and ONLY ONE, of four forms of amino acids, left-handed alphas, how could a random collection of all four forms have resulted in life?

-7. The right 250 proteins are not life, either.
-They are simply the building blocks used by the intelligent instructions within a living cell to create the DNA and structure to create a new cell.
+7. If you have the right 250 proteins, you still don't have life.
+The right 250 proteins are simply the building blocks used by the intelligent instructions within a living cell to create the DNA and the structure to create a new cell.

 8. While amino acids are the building blocks of proteins, amino acids do not ‘join’ to form proteins.
 That would be like suggesting that if you put bricks into an acid bath they will 'join' to form a brick wall.
 They won't - they would simply dissolve.
 In the same way, unprotected proteins – such as a conglomeration of amino acids floating in a primordial soup – quickly break down into individual chemicals.